 - Easton Hudson, Jake Stiles, Collin McCoy, Mason Naifeh, and Tommy Hoskins are no longer on the roster-Some of these we’ve been tracking for a bit.
 Tommy Hoskins announced a transfer to Ohio University and Jake Stiles entered the transfer portal back in May.
 Hudson and McCoy were both Juniors as far as their eligibility, but had used a redshirt and had been in college for four years.
 It’s fairly safe to assume that they’ve graduated and just moved on from the sport.
 Probably the most noteworthy is Mason Naifeh.
 He was the starter for OU at 125 last season and a redshirt senior.
 With the NCAA granting athletes a free year, Naifeh had the option to come back.
 He hadn’t publicly(at least on social media) announced his decision on whether or not he would wrestle an additional year.
 It looks like he’s respectfully decided to move on as he’s no longer on the roster.

 - 125 now sets up for Caleb Tanner or Joey Prata with a somewhat uncertain future-With Naifeh apparently moving on and Hoskins transferring to Ohio, the Sooners will have a new look at 125 this season.
 They got a big time transfer this offseason with redshirt senior Joey Prata out of Virginia Tech and currently have highly touted Collinsville product and redshirt freshman Caleb Tanner listed at the weight.
 Prata makes a lot of sense this year, but Tanner could potentially contend with him and will be interesting to watch in the future.
 The talent is all there for Tanner to do well at 125, but it could be a big cut for him.
 He competed at 133 and even 141 last season.
 Maybe he stays up at 133?
 Jack Creamer and Jordan Roselli are both listed at 125 also, and Gabe Vidlak from Oregon State was another offseason transfer pickup for OU.
-Christian Forbes is not listed on the roster yet, but is another incoming freshman that projects as a 125.
+Christian Forbes is a commit and another future Sooner that projects as a 125.
 It will be interesting to see how the future plays out at this weight for OU.
 Does Tanner stay down at 125 or go 133?
 Will Vidlak, Creamer, Roselli, or Forbes possibly be the heir?